bdlangton/kindle-highlights/README.md

 #=> "B005CQ2ZE6"
 highlight.text
 #=> "One of the most dangerous things you can believe in this world is that technology is neutral."
+highlight.note
+#=> "This is one of my favorite quotes."
 highlight.location
 #=> "197"
 ```